 Even the world’s finest cities like Singapore suffer from pollution from time to time

-Particulate matter less than 10 micrometers in diameter (PM10) pose a health concern because they can be invade into and accumulate in the respiratory system.
+Particulate matter less than 10 micrometers in diameter (PM10) pose a health concern because they can be invade into your lungs.
 Particulate matter less than 2.5 micrometers in diameter (PM2.5) are referred to as “fine” particles and are believed to pose the greatest health risks.
 Because of their small size (approximately 1/30th the average width of a human hair), fine particles can lodge deeply into the lungs.
 Read more about particulate matter here.

 StyleSEAL is the umbrella for your health

-- Anyone in areas with high pollution levels should always be prepared with a StyleSEAL Air Mask and an adequate supply of replacement filters for whenever unhealthy conditions exist.
+Anyone in areas with high pollution levels should always be prepared with a StyleSEAL Air Mask!

-- We all have an umbrella for when it rains, we all should have an air mask when pollution, communicable diseases or other airborne threats put us at risk.
+- We all have an umbrella for when it rains, we all should have an air mask when pollution, or other airborne threats put us at risk.

 9 in 10 people are living in dangerous levels of pollution